lsmialowski/ShopWithAuthApi/README.md

 ## Setup
-To make project as easy at it can be to setup I decided to automate as much as possible, just type
+To make project as easy as it can be to setup I decided to automate as much as possible, just type
  ````````  npm run docker```````` and all the magic will be done auto-magicly! :)

 ##### Additional commands